-This instruction is a mixed type instruction.
-The disassembler can generate it after a user instruction or another mixed type instruction when the disassembler has no information regarding what the state machine should execute after that user or mixed type instruction.
-This information is typically absent when the state machine executed the user or mixed type instruction only once and that instruction did not return control, or when the disassembler discarded subsequent instructions according to parameters of disassembling.
+This instruction is a mixed-type instruction.
+The disassembler can generate it after a user instruction or another mixed-type instruction when there is no information about instructions following the user or mixed-type instruction.
+This is the case when the instruction emitting engine emitted the user or mixed-type instruction once and that instruction has not returned control, or when the disassembler discarded subsequent instructions according to disassembling parameters.

 First, make the disassembler generate a single

-abort instruction at the end of an assembler program so that there are jumps from its other places to this
+abort instruction at the end of an assembler program by setting the field

-The disassembler will additionally generate a jump to the beginning of the assembler program just after this
+The disassembler additionally generates a jump to the beginning of this assembler program beneath this

 Second, implement the